AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 ![Cpuload](/assets/users/sergeyperus/cpuload.png)

 You also can check *Jobs* menu.
 Here you can see all your projects with all tasks (frames) statistics.
-And in Data section you can download results from Output folder once jobs done
+And in *Data* section you can download results from Output folder once jobs done.

 ## How much it will cost